xmtp/xmtp-flutter/README.md

 # xmtp-flutter

 > **Deprecation Notice**
 > The Flutter SDK is being deprecated.
 Please migrate to alternatives.
-For updates, join [XMTP Discord](https://discord.gg/invite/xmtp).
+For contributions, please join [XMTP Discord](https://discord.gg/invite/xmtp).

 `xmtp-flutter` provides a Dart implementation of an XMTP message API client for use with Flutter apps.